 Student Portrait

-Due to the massive support and expectations from my mother, despite the difficulties and problems we faced, I passed the matriculation exam with five distinctions.
+Despite facing many financial difficulties, and with the enormous support of my mother, I passed the matriculation exam with five distinctions.

-I got my first ever laptop after high school, and since then, my interest in computers grew bigger and bigger.
-I decided to choose computer science as my career, aiming to improve the technology difficulties in Myanmar.
-I am also a very big fan of computer games, and I used to play them professionally and design some games as a hobby.
+I got my first laptop after high school, and from that point my interest in computers grew steadily.
+I decided to pursue computer science, aiming to help address technology challenges in Myanmar.
+I am also a devoted fan of computer games and used to play them competitively, designing games as a hobby on the side.

 I was able to study information technology in Yangon for a few years until the COVID-19 outbreak disrupted my academic career.
-During the long and unproductive COVID-19 break, I studied game design and programming at home, finally deciding to continue my education in Thailand, a well-developed environment with amazing professors and access to great facilities for my education.
-I believe that studying in Thailand will give me a higher chance of safe and productive studying experiences, which are hard to get in my own country at this moment of time.
-In addition to that, I will have a chance to contribute to my country with what I have studied and experienced during my time abroad.
+During that long break, I studied game design and programming at home before deciding to continue my education in Thailand, drawn by its stable environment, strong faculty, and access to good facilities.
+I believe studying abroad gives me a better chance of safe and productive learning experiences, and I look forward to contributing what I have learned when I return home.

 About Robin